More about the two meanings of "religious freedom:"

 The vast majority of countries around the world have ratified the UDHR.
 However, as of 2014:

-Over 20 countries still have laws on the books that criminalize religious apostasy: a person who converts from one religion to either another religion or to no formal religion.
+- Over 20 countries still have laws on the books that criminalize religious apostasy: conversion from one religion to either another religion or to no formal religion.
 2 Most of the countries, perhaps all, are predominately Muslim, including Afghanistan, Iran, Malaysia, Maldives, Mauritania, Nigeria, Pakistan, Qatar, Saudi Arabia, Somalia, Sudan, United Arab Emirates and Yemen.
 Some of these laws allow for the execution of persons found guilty of converting from Islam.
 Fortunately for apostates, the laws are rarely applied.
 Four executions were reported between 1985 and 2013: one person in Sudan, one in Saudi Arabia, and two in Iran.
 1

 Abdul Rahman, an Afghani, narrowly escaped the death penalty in 2006.
 He was discovered carrying a Bible and was believed to have converted from Islam to Christianity in 1990 while working for a Christian charitable organization.
 Rahman could have been freed if he renounced Christianity and returned to Islam.
 However, he refused to comply.
 A court later dropped charges of apostasy due to lack of evidence, and a suspicion that he was mentally ill.
 He obtained asylum in Italy.